alexkazik/yew-bootstrap-icons/README.md

    command_arguments = ["run", "--bin", "copy-bootstrap-icons"]
    ```

-## Option 2: Place in source and let trunk copy it
+## Option 2: Copy to source (and let trunk copy it to dist)

 This means that trunk will add the hash to the css-file.

+It is assumed that your directory for static files is called `static`, if not
+change the paths below.

 2. Create the file `src/bin/copy-bootstrap-icons.rs` with:
    ```rust